 Chicken Tikka Masala and Naan

 We moved out of San Francisco less than a year ago and one of the things we miss the most about living in the city is late night food delivery.
-It was so convenient to be able to get thai, chinese, indian food delivered to your door!
+It was so convenient to be able to get Thai, Chinese, or Indian food delivered to your door!

 I found these recipes and they used basic ingredients you can find in your pantry.
 I substituted tomatoes from the garden in lieu of the canned tomatoes and also picked the cilantro from our herb box.